Stuart Nash: Post-politics

 In late February 2024, Nash criticised his former Labour Party colleagues' legislation targeting gang assets, claiming that it did not go far enough.
-In March 2023, the Labour government had passed the Criminal Proceeds (Recovery) Act 2023, which allowed Police to seize gang leaders' properties, cars, bikes and bling valued at NZ$30,000 or above in compliance with the New Zealand Bill of Rights.
+In March 2023, the Labour government had passed the Criminal Proceeds (Recovery) Act 2023, which allowed police to seize gang leaders' properties, cars, bikes and jewelry valued at NZ$30,000 or above in compliance with the New Zealand Bill of Rights.
 Nash argued that there should be no limit on the amount of gang assets seized.
 Nash claimed that former Justice Minister Kiri Allan had blocked efforts to introduce tougher anti-gang legislation on the grounds that it targeted Māori people.
 Nash pressed for the National-led coalition government to do away with the $30,000 limit on the seizure of gang assets.
 In response, Labour MP Willie Jackson accused Nash of grandstanding, "lacking class" and pitching for contracts around Wellington.

-In April 2025, amid rumours that he was considering contesting the next general election as a New Zealand First candidate, Nash confirmed that he was no longer a member of the Labour Party and did not deny the rumours.
+In April 2025, amid rumours that he was considering contesting the 2026 general election as a New Zealand First candidate, Nash confirmed that he was no longer a member of the Labour Party and did not deny the rumours.
 He spoke at a New Zealand First party conference in September, criticising Labour for being "woke".

 In September 2025, Nash made national headlines in New Zealand for using sexist slurs when asked for a definition of a woman, stating that a woman is "a person with a pussy and a pair of tits" in an interview on internet radio station The Platform with host Sean Plunket.
 He later contacted the show and asked for the comment to be removed.
 On 11 September, Nash resigned from his job at recruitment company Robert Walters after his employer launched a review into his radio remarks.
 He also resigned from the board of the New Zealand Taxpayers' Union.

+In May 2026, Nash announced he would be contesting the Napier electorate for New Zealand First in the 2026 election.
+In July 2026, further claims of sexist language appeared in the press, directed at National MP Katie Nimon.
+This was followed by an announcement from Prime Minister Christopher Luxon that Nash would not be in any cabinet led by Luxon as a minister.
+On 22 July, his resignation as a candidate in the 2026 election was accepted by New Zealand First.
+After initially refusing to apologise, Nash contacted Nimon on 23 July and apologized for his remarks.